Mercedes Benz restoration

 I have earned an outstanding reputation for my custom Mercedes Benz upholstery skills on many classic Mercedes Benz show car winners.

-Whether your car is a Mercedes "Ponton" model or "Fintail" model, or has chassis code W120 or W121, soft top or hard top, 4-door or 2-door, sedan, coupe or convertible, you can be assured your classic Mercedes Benz is in gifted hands to restore one of the world's most beautiful automobiles - Unlike Any Other.
+Whether your Mercedes is a "Ponton" or "Fintail" model, or has chassis code W120 or W121, soft top or hard top, 4-door or 2-door, sedan, coupe or convertible, you can be assured your classic Mercedes Benz is in gifted hands to restore one of the world's most beautiful automobiles.

 My full interior Mercedes Benz restorations include reupholstering all interior parts to their original design and color specifications, like seats, dashboards, steering wheels, consoles, headliners, carpets, door panels, and trunks.
 I only use the finest leathers and fabrics in the world to restore a Mercedes Benz interior to the same, or better, condition than the factory original.